StegVerse-Labs/continuity-vault-kit/README.md

 A portable, open-format, decades-durable personal knowledge vault template + tooling.

+KnowledgeVault is a personal continuity system designed to:

+- Preserve knowledge across decades
+- Avoid lock-in to any single app or platform
+- Stay AI-compatible while remaining human-readable
+- Support structured retrieval in the future

 ⚠️ ## 🚀 Start Here

 This repository is a **starter framework**.